 Your business grows once you meet the market demand.
 To bridge the gap in the business market, plan your venture well.
-Have the relevant knowledge, skills, and obey the law.
+Have the relevant knowledge and skills, and obey the law.
 With time, your small business will turn into a reputable organization.
 You will become your boss in the business field.

 Factors to Consider Before Starting a Business in Kenya

 1. Business Idea

 Does the business idea in your mind meet the market demand?
 Will the business benefit the locals and satisfy their needs?
 Your business idea needs to bring a solution to customers’ needs.

 Therefore develop an outstanding business idea that will remain afloat in the market.
 If you have a business idea similar to others, make it better.
 Add something that will make you stand out.